Kajiih/kajihs_utils/README.md

 # Kajihs Utils

-Various, fully typed, hopefully sanely implemented and somewhat random utilities.
+Fully typed, plausibly practical, and remarkably random utilities for me—and maybe for you too.

 ## ⬇️ Installation